Restaurant in Orlando, United States

 The Michelin inspectors specifically called out Chef Xiong "Tiger" Tang's restraint with spice as the distinguishing factor here.
 That is not a small thing in a cuisine where heat is often the only story.
 Tang uses spice for depth rather than volume, which means dishes like mapo tofu arrive with layered flavor rather than a one-note chili hit.
 For diners who have written off Sichuan food as too aggressive, Taste of Chengdu is the argument against that position.

 For heat-seekers, the Sichuan cold noodles are the move: the kitchen replaces the traditional thick sauce with a lighter vinegar-based, sesame-laced preparation that delivers real zing without overwhelming.
-On the more restrained end, a white fish in green pepper broth with mushrooms, cucumber, and baby bok choy shows the kitchen's range , and a sautéed cabbage with garlic and scallions, kept deliberately simple, demonstrates that Tang can let good produce speak.
+On the more restrained end, a white fish in green pepper broth with mushrooms, cucumber, baby bok choy shows the kitchen's range, a sautéed cabbage with garlic and scallions, kept deliberately simple, demonstrates that Tang can let good produce speak.
 The menu is broad and singularly focused on Sichuan, which means you are not dealing with a diluted pan-Asian list trying to cover every base.

 At $$ pricing with Michelin recognition, Taste of Chengdu sits in a tier almost by itself in Orlando's Chinese dining options.
 For a point of comparison: Walala Hand-Pulled Noodle House and YH Seafood Clubhouse each serve distinct Chinese regional styles at similar price points, but neither carries Michelin recognition.
 If your criterion is the most externally validated Chinese dining in Orlando at an accessible price, Taste of Chengdu is the clear answer.

 For context on how Sichuan cooking at this level sits nationally: venues like Mister Jiu's in San Francisco and Restaurant Tim Raue in Berlin show how Chinese regional cooking performs at higher price points with more formal ambitions.
-Taste of Chengdu is not chasing that register , it is doing something more useful for most diners: delivering precise, regionally specific cooking at a price that removes any hesitation about booking.
+Taste of Chengdu is not chasing that register, it is doing something more useful for most diners: delivering precise, regionally specific cooking at a price that removes any hesitation about booking.

 Booking difficulty is rated Easy.
 No phone number or website is publicly listed in our current data, so check Google Maps or a third-party reservations platform for current contact details.
-Hours are not confirmed in our records , verify before you go, particularly on weekday lunches or early evenings when neighborhood restaurants sometimes close between services.
+Hours are not confirmed in our records, verify before you go, particularly on weekday lunches or early evenings when neighborhood restaurants sometimes close between services.

 Dress code is casual.
-Baldwin Park is a neighborhood setting, and the $$ price tier signals a come-as-you-are environment.
+Baldwin Park is a neighborhood setting, the $$ price tier signals a come-as-you-are environment.
 No need to overthink it.

 Taste of Chengdu is the most accessible Michelin-recognized dining option in Orlando by price tier.
 If you want a special-occasion meal, Victoria & Albert's, Capa, or Sorekara operate at $$$$ and deliver more formal experiences.
 For an everyday dining decision where value matters, Taste of Chengdu is difficult to argue against.